Gavin Davis: Member of Parliament

 In 2014, Davis was placed ninth on the DA's list of Western Cape candidates for the National Assembly.
 In May 2014, Davis was elected by the DA caucus to serve as a Whip.
 In the same month, Parliamentary Leader Mmusi Maimane appointed Davis to the position of Shadow Minister of Communications.

 In July 2014, Davis initiated a parliamentary inquiry into allegations that SABC Chairperson Ellen Tshabalala had lied to Parliament about her qualifications when she applied for a position on the SABC Board.
 The inquiry eventually found Tshabalala guilty of misconduct and perjury, and recommended her removal from the Board.
 Tshabalala resigned before she could be formally removed on 17 December 2014.
 In January 2015, Davis exposed the irregular channeling of government money to The New Age newspaper owned by the Gupta family, an early indicator of the 'state capture' scandal that would later bring down President Zuma.

 On 3 October 2015, DA Leader Mmusi Maimane appointed Davis as Shadow Minister of Basic Education.
-Davis was an avid campaigner for equal education, and a fierce opponent of the militant South African Democratic Teacher's Union.
+Davis was an avid campaigner for equal education, and a fierce opponent of the militant South African Democratic Teachers' Union.
 On 16 February 2016, he gave a speech in the debate on the State of the Nation Address calling on President Zuma to "smash the SADTU protection racket, so that we can improve the education of every child."
 Political commentator Andrew Kenny described it in The Citizen newspaper as the best speech he had heard in the debate.
 "It was sincere, told an obvious truth, and dealt with a terrible problem, the appalling education of our black children", said Kenny.
 In January 2018, he was appointed Shadow Minister of Energy.